ricardoferreiracosta08/ricardoferreira.site/content/posts/do-docker-toolbox-ao-wsl-2-a-evolucao-do-docker-no-windows.md

 draft: false
 title: Do Docker Toolbox ao WSL 2 - a Evolução do Docker no Windows
 subtitle: Um breve histórico
+description: >-
+  Breve histórico do Docker no Windows.
+Do Docker ToolBox ao WSL 2
 summary: >-
   Depois do anúncio do Windows Subystem for Linux (WSL) em 2016, a Microsoft divulga, em 2019, nova versão do subsistema que permite rodar um Kernel Linux